WojciechMatuszewski/programming-notes/aws-stuff.md

 - you can **create rules**.
 There are **predefined(AWS) rules** or you can create **custom rules**.
 With this you can for example see if someone enabled inbound port on security group which you deemed non-compliant.

 * keep in mind that this tool **is NOT used for restricting anything.
 It merely watches over your resources over-time**

+### AWS Service Catalog

+- **describes** all **services you offer**.
+Very **much like online store** but instead of buying eg. food **someone buys products you provide**.

+* **region aware** service.

+- even if you as a user do have a readonly access to aws, you would still be able to deploy a product from a portfolio if the provider provided deploy permissions on portfolio.

+* since the **user is interacting with parameters from CloudFormation**, you as an portfolio admin can **place constrains on those parameters**, like you can only deploy on t2.micro or t3.large or smth like that.

 ### Access Advisor